isorna/dzc/special-rules.md

 **Fast units may only turn on their axis a maximum of 90 degrees after completing their move, and cannot land.**

-Due to the speed of these units, it s common for them to travel away from the battlefield.
+Due to the speed of these units, it's common for them to travel away from the battlefield.
 Unlike other units, a Fast unit **can move off the board as part of their move.** If they do so, they re put In Readiness, coming on from the usual point of the table edge for your army in subsequent rounds.

 A Fast unit can elect to **fly high** as part of its Moving action.
 When flying high, it ignores all Impassable scenery, but cannot make Shooting actions in the same round.
-If a unit otherwise couldn t complete its move (due to Impassable scenery over 8" being in the way), it **must** fly high.
+If a unit otherwise couldn't complete its move (due to Impassable scenery over 8" being in the way), it **must** fly high.

 Unless explicitly mentioned in the scenario special rules, **units with this special rule always begin the game In Reserve, and are ignored for determining Victory Points at any time, but still concede Kill Points.**